adrians5j/repropose/README.md

 ## Composing functions

 It's also possible to compose existing functions with a new set of props.
-Although this was basically already done in the previous example, a more practical example would be composing the existing `Vehicle` function with a new set of props, thus creating a new `Car` function:
+Although this was basically already done in the previous example (base function was an empty function), a more practical example would be composing the existing `Vehicle` function with a new set of props, thus creating a new `Car` function:

 ```javascript
 // All instances of Car function will be comprised of all "Vehicle"